Congratulations to HMRC’s Customer Insight Platform (CIP) team for winning the Best Public Sector IT Project category at last night’s UKIT Awards!

 - Used their wealth of experience to find patterns in the data, whilst reflecting on lessons learned from previous efforts.

-- Were empowered by leadership to respond rapidly to the changing landscape, which allowed them to delight colleagues with the speed by which new services were spun up.
+- Were empowered by leadership to respond rapidly to the changing landscape

 - Exercised their professional discipline and creative freedom to meet their users’ needs.

 And the accolades don’t stop there.
 HMRC’s CIP team has also received recognition and wins in other awards programmes this year as follows: